 - Add the sliced onions and diced chicken pieces.
 Cook until the chicken is cooked all the way through, about 6-8 minutes.
 Flip the chicken halfway through.

 - Reduce the heat to low.
 Pour a little more than 1/2 of the beaten eggs evenly over the chicken and onions, away from the edges of the pan.
 Cover the pan with a lid and let it cook for about 1-2 minutes, or until the eggs are just set but still slightly runny.
+Pour the remaining eggs around the edges and cook for 30 seconds.

 - Divide the cooked rice between two bowls.
 Carefully spoon the chicken, onions, and egg mixture over the rice.
 Garnish with green onions.